 Instructional Components Characteristics 9.
 Professional Learning and Coaching LCFF/LCAP: Priority 1: Basic Priority 2: State Standards There is a professional learning plan that cultivates the development of a teaching and learning culture through the eyes of a student and reflects the needs of all teaching staff.
 The LEA-wide data-driven professional learning plan designed for all stakeholders focuses on effective instructional practices that improve student academic, social-emotional, and behavioral learning.
 Instructional coaches support the implementation and improvement of the tiered practices.
-This is evidenced by the following characteristics: There is a written comprehensive multi-year professional learning (PL) and coaching plan based on best practices for improving effective instruction for veteran and new principals, teachers, and staff (classified and certificated) and has clear expectations for implementation and monitoring.
-District-led, highly effective, data-based professional learning opportunities are grounded in student performance and foster collective responsibility for improving student outcomes.
-There is a relentless focus on developing the capacity of all teaching staff to deliver effective lessons that actively engage ELs and SWDs and advance their learning and language proficiency across the curriculum.
-There is netentional focus on developing systemic implementation of Universal Design for Learning (UDL).
-The development of assessment literacy provides for continual analysis of student data that results in effectively raising achievement academically, socially-emotionally, and behaviorally.
-There is a clear focus on digital literacy within an adaptive environment that provides opportunities to practice and build skills in this area (e.g. blending and online learning that is focused on collaborative cultures, e.g. PLC, CoPs, ILTs. etc. A data-driven professional learning that is focused on collaborative cultures, e.g. PLC, CoPs, ILTs. etc. A data-driven professional learning foedback is regularly collected and shared to support continuous
+This is evidenced by the following characteristics: • There is a written comprehensive multi-year professional learning (PL) and coaching plan based on best practices for improving effective instruction for veteran and new principals, teachers, and staff (classified and certificated) and has clear expectations for implementation and monitoring. • District-led, highly effective, data-based professional learning opportunities are grounded in student performance and foster collective responsibility for improving student outcomes. • There is a relentless focus on developing the capacity of all teaching staff to deliver effective lessons that actively engage ELs and SWDs and advance their learning and language proficiency across the curriculum. • There is intentional focus on developing systemic implementation of Universal Design for Learning (UDL). • The development of assessment literacy provides for continual analysis of student data that results in effectively raising achievement academically, socially-emotionally, and behaviorally. • There is a clear focus on digital literacy within an adaptive environment that provides opportunities to practice and build skills in this area (e.g. blending and online learning, flipped classrooms, maximizing the use of digital platforms and resources, synchronous and asynchronous). • A structure exists for school site professional learning that is focused on collaborative cultures, e.g. PLC, CoPs, ILTs, etc. • A data-driven professional development plan exists at each school site that is intentional and diff